dexidp/dex/Documentation/storage.md

 * `host`: couchbase host for doing the connection with couchbase server.
 More information in the [couchbase connection](https://docs.couchbase.com/go-sdk/1.6/start-using-sdk.html) section CB official guide.
 * `username`: username for couchbase server authentication
 * `password`: password for couchbase server authentication
-* `createifnotexists`: create a couchbase type bucket with the name specified in the "bucket" property if it does not exist
-* `quotaram`: bucket-ramsize with the bucket is going to be created
 * `ssl`: ssl setup for couchbase ssl connection
   * `certFile`: path to the certificate